 Hello, I am Rebecca.
-I was born in Southern China and moved to Australian in the late 80s.
-I lived in Sydney with my happy chubby husband and our gorgeous little boy who loves to cook ‘cookie cakes’.
+I live in Sydney with my happy chubby husband and our gorgeous little boy who loves to cook ‘cookie cakes’.

-Growing up in China in early 70s means we lived on very limited resources.
+Growing up in China in the 70s means we lived on very limited resources.
 Meat, fish, cooking oil and rice were rationed.
 There were always long lines in the local food markets for other essentials.
-We lived in a dark and run down terrace house with my grandmother, 3 of my uncles, an aunt and their families.
-My grandmother was the cook for the whole household, and she raised a coup of chicken for eggs on the roof top to supplement the food ration.
+We lived in a dark and run down terrace house with my grandmother, three uncles, an aunt and their families.
+My grandmother cooked for the whole household.
+She raised a coup of chicken for eggs on the roof top to supplement the food ration.
 When I was a little child, during the day grandma took me to the market, I lined up at the meat stand while she went to buy vegetables.
-Each afternoon when the market was closing, grandma and I went back to collect some abandoned vegetables, chopped them up, and fed the chickens.
+Each afternoon when the market was closing, grandma and I went back to collect some abandoned vegetables, chopped them up to fed the chickens.
 While chopping vegetables, grandma told me many stories – stories about my grandfather, an engineer, happily swept the factory floor during the culture revolution; the brave little boy, my father, who was the neighborhood watch during the war; and how my father met my mother.
 Grandma worked very hard.
 At the end of each day, she asked me to drum her back to ease her back pain.
-From a very young age, I dreamed of growing up, earn lots of money, so I could give her a scrumptious banquet with 10 courses.
-I never had the opportunity to realize that dream.
+From a very young age, I dreamed of growing up, earn lots of money, so I could give her a scrumptious banquet – unfortunately, I didn’t that opportunity to buy her that elaborate meal.

 Today, I enjoy cooking for my family & share delicious food with friends.
 I love dinner parties and always accommodate for everyone – picky eaters, vegetarians, super spicy taste buds and severe intolerance.
 This means I cook a large range of food, all cooked in genuine home style, with love and a few glasses of wine.